Strings

 Member Functions Outside the class body

 Another method of defining a member function is to declare function prototypes within the body of a class and then define it outside the body of the class.
-Since the function define outside class is done by using the scope resolution operator (::).
+Since the function defined outside class is done by using the scope resolution operator (::).
 The general format of a function definition is

 Constructor

-ain operation is to allocate the required resources such as memory and initialize the objects of its class.
+The constructor is a special member function whose main operation is to allocate the required resources such as memory and initialize the objects of its class.
 A constructor is distinct from other member functions of the class and it has the same name as its class.
 It is executed automatically when a class is instantiated (object is created).
 It is generally used to initialize object member parameters and allocate the necessary resources to the object members.

 Syntax of constructor